Social Security Disability Lawyers in Corpus Christi

 Other than the basic difference in income considerations, the Social Security Administration uses a five-step process to determine if an individual is eligible to receive benefits.
 Elliott & Ritch, LLP will be there with you, hand-in-hand, to help you navigate the bureaucracy every step of the way.

-Can you do other work? - SSA considers your impairment and resulting limitations, education, age, and vocational skills.
+5. Can you perform other work? - SSA considers your impairment and resulting limitations, education, age, and vocational skills.
 If, under Social Security rules and regulations, it is determined that you can do other work, you are found not disabled.

 Applying for Social Security Disability Insurance (SSDI)